Bishnupada Mukerjee

-Bishnupada Mukerjee (1 March 1903 – 30 July 1979) or Bishnupada Mukhopadhyaya was an Indian pharmacologist and orthopedic surgeon, known for his contributions in the fields of pharmacological research and standardization of drugs in India.
-The Government of India honoured him in 1962, with the award of Padma Shri, the fourth highest Indian civilian award for his services to the nation.
+Bishnupada Mukerjee (1 March 1903, Barrackpore, India – 30 July 1979, Calcutta, India) or Bishnupada Mukhopadhyaya was an Indian pharmacologist and orthopedic surgeon, known for his contributions in the fields of pharmacological research and standardization of drugs in India.
+The Government of India honoured him in 1962, with the award of Padma Shri, the fourth-highest Indian civilian award for his services to the nation.

 Biography

 Bishnupada Mukerjee was born on 1 March 1903 at Barrackpore in the North 24 Parganas district of the Indian state of West Bengal.
 He did his early schooling at Barrackpore village school and Kolkata to pass the matriculation with a scholarship for further education.
-He passed the Intermediate examination from Scottish Church College, Kolkata with 13th rank in the University of Calcutta and joined the Calcutta Medical College to secure the degree of Bachelor of Medicine with first rank and honours in pharmacology, midwifery and Gynecology in 1927.
+He passed the Intermediate examination from Scottish Church College, Kolkata with 13th rank at the University of Calcutta and joined the Calcutta Medical College to secure the degree of Bachelor of Medicine with first rank and honours in pharmacology, midwifery and Gynecology in 1927.